-When’ll young he and Dad were always hitting grounders, playing catch, with him and Mike, (our other brother) and kids in the neighborhood.
+When young, he and Dad always hit grounders and played catch with Mike (our other brother) and the kids in the neighborhood.
 Dad would take us all to Dodger games which started his love for the game.
-Both brothers became professional baseball players later into adulthood.
-After some injuries cut short Maury’s career, he came back to Beverly Hills and very soon after, everything changed
+Both brothers became professional baseball players.
+After injuries cut Maury’s career short, he returned to Beverly Hills, and very soon after, everything changed.

-When we went to his house we were overwhelmed and surprised by the amount of paintings.
-Every room, stacked full of paintings - we could hardly move around all the canvases.
+When we went to his house, we were overwhelmed and surprised by the amount of paintings.
+Every room was stacked full of paintings - we could hardly move around all the canvases.

-Going through the work, curating, organizing, categorizing has been very sad, and very joyful.
+Going through the work, curating, organizing, and categorizing has been very sad and very joyful.
 It has been incredibly healing during the grieving.
-We wanted to do for him, what he couldn’t do for himself.
+We wanted to do for him what he couldn’t do for himself.
 We want to let the world see the creative power and beauty that was in Maury’s soul.